 Flood insurance has been a staple of development since 1968 when it was created by the Federal Government.
 The policy is underwritten by the American people and managed by FEMA now a part of The Department of Homeland Security.
 There are more than 20,200 communities, and as of June 30, 2011, the program had nearly 5.6 million policies in force with a total insured value of $1.246 trillion.
 While obviously many of those are on the coasts there are also many lake and riverine properties that would not have been developed had it not been for the security that the National Flood Insurance (NFIP) program brings.
 The major glitch has been that the program is not and has not been actuarially sound, it is hemorrhaging money and requiring bailouts from the Federal Reserve.
 This has led to last minute deals in congress to keep the program authorized and funded, usually year to year.
-This perennial revisiting of the problems posed by the deficit that NFIP runs is scheduled to change with the implementation of the Biggert-Waters Acts of 2012.
+This perennial revisiting of the problems posed by the deficit that NFIP runs is scheduled to change with the implementation of the Biggert Waters flood insurance reform act of 2012.

 - Flood Insurance – including claims handling will increase in rates for non-compliant structures where average rates were less than $2000 per year now climbing to $12,000, even $30,000 per year depending on elevation and location.